lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans5.md

 Synthetic data generation is one of the solutions to make this strategy come true!
 </p>

+This dataset has:
+* 11,162 records
+* 7 numerical variables
+* 9 categorical variables
+* The target is a binary value, indicating has deposit or not
+* The target has 52.6% negative records and 47.4% positive records

 The experiments you're going to see are using deposit campaign data again.
 Let's take look at the snapshot of the real data and the generated synthetic data:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/real_vs_syn.png" width="931" height="441" />